Showing posts with label After the Cataclysm. Show all posts

 Writers are excited when some stuff in the fiction they write comes true and alive.
 Let’s hope this one doesn’t; because the beast that would rear its deadly head here is Yellowstone, the Supervolcano.

-In After the Cataclysm, my fictional protagonists struggle to survive a decimated North American continent after the vast caldron of Yellowstone has blown its top.
+In After the Cataclysm, my fictional protagonists struggle to survive a decimated North American continent after the vast cauldron of Yellowstone has blown its top.
 Makes for an exciting story.

 Long foretold, the threat, alas, is all too real in our time.
 Just as with the threat from outer space, scientists, however, are working hard on how to save us from extinction; which is funny (well, not really at all) because on the other hand, the minds of little people plot annihilation.